1 sport 1 place: Fontainebleau, cradle of bouldering

 stefan-k--Bs9McDeW60-unsplash.jpg

-The Fontainebleau forest, which covers some 25,000 hectares, was originally a royal hunting ground before becoming a source of inspiration for 19th-century artists and writers.
+**The forest of Fontainebleau, which covers some 25,000 hectares, was first a royal hunting ground before becoming a source of inspiration for the artists and writers of the 19th century.
 It was at this time that the first "vertical" explorations began.
-Painters and photographers, in search of unprecedented vantage points, climbed the rocks, unknowingly laying the foundations of rock-climbing in Fontainebleau...
+Painters and photographers, in search of unprecedented vantage points, climbed the rocks, unknowingly laying the foundations of rock climbing in Fontainebleau...

-It was at the beginning of the 20th century that things really took off.
-Parisian mountaineers, looking for a training ground between two expeditions to the Alps, discovered the technical challenges offered by sandstone boulders.
+It was at the beginning of the 20th century that things gathered pace.
+The Parisian mountaineers, looking for a training ground between two expeditions to the Alps, discovered the technical challenges offered by sandstone boulders.
 The "bleausards", as they came to be known, developed specific techniques, and Fontainebleau became an open-air laboratory for bouldering.

 Why is Fontainebleau so emblematic?